New Jersey cleaning business license and insurance requirements

 6. Check for special permits

-Depending on the type of cleaning services you offer, you may need to obtain additional permits:
+Depending on the type of cleaning services you offer, you may need to obtain additional permits, including:

 • Fire code permit.
 If you use flammable materials or equipment, you might need a fire code permit from the New Jersey Division of Fire Safety.